-1. Example: Taxpayer, a corporation, requests preapproval for the qualified law enforcement donation credit for calendar year 2025 by electronically submitting Form IT-QLED-TP1 through the Georgia Tax Center.
-On Form IT-QLED-TP1, Taxpayer's intended 2025 contribution is \$75,000, and Taxpayer's estimated 2025 income tax liability is \$100,000.
-Therefore, the Department preapproves Taxpayer for a qualified law enforcement donation credit of \$75,000 for 2025.
-Taxpayer makes a \$75,000 donation to the law enforcement foundation within 60 days of receiving preapproval from the Department and before the end of 2025.
-When Taxpayer files its 2025 Georgia income tax return, Taxpayer's 2025 income tax liability is \$80,000.
-Taxpayer can only claim a qualified law enforcement donation credit of \$60,000 (\$60,000 is 75% of the actual 2025 Georgia income tax liability), and the extra \$15,000 cannot be claimed by Taxpayer and cannot be carried forward.
-Any amount of the \$60,000 qualified law enforcement donation credit of searcement donation credit of searcement donation credit claimed but not used on Taxpayer's 2025 Georgia income tax return shall be allowed to be carried forward to apply to its succeeding three years' tax liability.
+1. Example: Taxpayer, a corporation, requests preapproval for

+332 the qualified law enforcement donation credit for calendar year 333 20232025 by electronically submitting Form IT-QLED-TP1 through the Georgia Tax Center.
+On Form IT-QLED-TP1, 334 Taxpayer's intended 20232025 contribution is \$75,000, and 335 Taxpayer's estimated 20232025 income tax liability is \$100,000.
+336 Therefore, the Department preapproves Taxpayer for a qualified law 337 338 enforcement donation credit of \$75,000 for 20232025.
+Taxpayer makes a \$75,000 donation to the law enforcement foundation within 339 60 days of receiving preapproval from the Department and before 340 341 the end of 20232025.
+When Taxpayer files its 20232025 Georgia income tax return, Taxpayer's 20232025 income tax liability is 342 \$80,000.
+Taxpayer can only claim a qualified law enforcement 343 344 donation credit of \$60,000 (\$60,000 is 75% of the actual 20232025 Georgia income tax liability), and the extra \$15,000 cannot be 345 claimed by Taxpayer and cannot be carried forward.
+Any amount of 346 347 the \$60,000 qualified law enforcement donation credit claimed but 348 not used on Taxpayer's 20232025 Georgia income tax return shall be allowed to be carried forward to apply to its succeeding fivethree 349 350 years' tax liability.

-2. Example: Taxpayer, a S corporation electing to pay tax at the entity level, requests preapproval for the qualified law enforcement donation credit for calendar year 2025 by electronically submitting Form IT-QLED-TP1 through the Georgia Tax Center.
+2. Example: Taxpayer, a S corporation electing to pay tax at the entity level, requests preapproval for the qualified law enforcement donation credit for calendar year 20232025 by electronically submitting Form IT-QLED-TP1 through the Georgia Tax Center.
 On Form IT-QLED-TP1.
-Taxpayer's intended 2025 contribution is \$75,000, and Taxpayer's estimated 2025 income tax liability is \$100,000.
-Therefore, the Department preapproves Taxpayer for a qualified law enforcement donation credit of \$75,000 for 2025.
-Taxpayer makes a \$75,000 donation to the law enforcement foundation within 60 days of receiving preapproval from the Department and before the end of 2025.
-When Taxpayer files its 2025 Georgia income tax return, Taxpayer's 2025 income tax liability is \$80,000.
-Taxpayer can only claim a qualified law enforcement donation credit of \$60,000 (\$60,000 is 75% of the actual 2025 Georgia income tax liability), and the extra \$15,000 cannot be claimed by Taxpayer and cannot be carried forward.
-Any amount of the \$60,000 qualified law enforcement donation credit claimed but not used on Taxpayer's 2025 Georgia income tax return shall be allowed to be passed through to and used by the shareholders unless an election is made to pass the credit through to the shareholders.
+Taxpayer's intended 20232025 contribution is \$75,000, and Taxpayer's estimated 20232025 income tax liability is \$100,000.
+Therefore, the Department preapproves Taxpayer for a qualified law enforcement donation credit of \$75,000 for 20232025.
+Taxpayer makes a \$75,000 donation to the law enforcement foundation within 60 days of receiving preapproval from the Department and before the end of 20232025.
+When Taxpayer files its 20232025 Georgia income tax return, Taxpayer's 20232025 income tax liability is \$80,000.
+Taxpayer can only claim a qualified law enforcement donation credit of \$60,000 (\$60,000 is 75% of the actual 20232025 Georgia income tax liability), and the extra \$15,000 cannot be claimed by Taxpayer and cannot be carried forward.
+Any amount of the \$60,000 qualified law enforcement donation credit claimed but not used on Taxpayer's 20232025 Georgia income tax return shall be allowed to be carried forward to apply to its succeeding five years' tax liability but shall not be allowed to be passed through to and used by the shareholders unless an election is made to pass the credit through to the shareholders.

-(f) Except as provided in subparagraph (7)(e) of this regulation, when the taxpayer is a passthrough entity that has no income tax liability of its own, the tax credits will be considered earned by its members, shareholders, or partners based on their profit/loss percentage at the end of the year and the limitations of subparagraph (7)(d) of this regulation.
+(f) Except as provided in subparagraph (7)(e) of this regulation, when the taxpayer is a pass-through entity that has no income tax liability of its own, the tax credits will be considered earned by its members, shareholders, or partners based on their profit/loss percentage at the end of the year and the limitations of subparagraph (7)(d) of this regulation.
 The expenditure is made by the pass-through entity, but all credit forms (preapproval, claiming, and reporting) will be filed in the name of its members, shareholders, or partners.
 The credit can only be applied against the shareholders', members', or partners' tax liabilities on their income tax returns.
 The pass-through entity shall provide all necessary information to the law enforcement foundation so that the preapproval, claiming, and reporting forms can be filed in the name of its members, shareholders, or partners.